Supporting documents - what you need to provide with your application

 You are eligible to study at AUT University as a domestic student if you are:

-- A New Zealand citizen or permanent resident
+- A New Zealand citizen or holder of a residence class visa.

 In order to prove your eligibility to study at AUT University, we require certain documentation by law.
 This is very important and must be done in order to process your application.
 You will need to supply a certified copy, not an original, of one of the following documents: